 In advance of the October 12, UN General Assembly’s vote to fill 18 of the 47 Human rights Council seats, a coalition of conscience — comprising the Raoul Wallenberg Centre for Human Rights, UN Watch, and the Human Rights Foundation — released a comprehensive report analyzing the human rights records of the candidates for election, calling on the community of democracies to expose and unmask the UN’s culture of impunity.
-In the words of the Chair of the Raoul Wallenberg Centre for Human Rights, Professor Irwin Cotler: “Regrettably, when the UN itself ends up electing human rights violators to the human rights council, it indulges the very culture of impunity it is supposed to combat.
+In the words of Raoul Wallenberg Centre for Human Rights’ Chair and Founder, Professor Irwin Cotler: “Regrettably, when the UN itself ends up electing human rights violators to the human rights council, it indulges the very culture of impunity it is supposed to combat.
 The world’s democracies must join in the preservation and protection of the council’s mandate and not end up accomplices to its breach.”

 Candidates in this year’s slate include Bahrain, Bangladesh, Cameroon, Eritrea, the Philippines and Somalia, each of which have egregious human rights record – both at home and in UN voting – failing to meet the UN criteria for Council membership.